 Bedwetting (or its clinical term, Nocturnal Enuresis) is not uncommon among young children who are still potty-training.
 And when children older than six continue to have regular nighttime accidents, it may be time to look more closely at possible underlying causes.

 A major contributing factor – and sometimes the sole cause – to bedwetting is constipation.
 The mechanics are actually fairly simple: non-voided stools in the rectum press against the bladder, decreasing its ability to hold urine; hence, involuntary urination and bedwetting.

 However, it has proven to be an often-overlooked or difficult-to-discover cause of bedwetting.
-An article on Slate.com tells of the story of a preschooler, Zoe, who was suspended from school due to “excessive” accidents.
+An article by Steve Hodges, MD, and Suzanne Schlossberg, on Slate.com tells of the story of a preschooler, Zoe, who was suspended from school due to “excessive” accidents.
 Visits with her pediatrician and even a urologist failed to find any physical cause.

 “Turns out, everyone involved in Zoe’s case had it wrong.
 Zoe was fully potty trained, but she had no chance of staying dry because her entire colon was stuffed with poop, including a mass in her rectum the size of a Nerf basketball.
 This mass, visible in an X-ray I requested, was pressing against Zoe’s bladder and had caused the nerves feeding her bladder to go haywire.
 Constipation wasn’t ‘contributing’ to Zoe’s urinary symptoms; it was the main cause.”